 Psst!
 The secret is finally out!
-You might have been wondering why we went on a very last minute trip to Budapest last month and I’m finally able to tell you!
+You might have been wondering why we had a very last minute weekend in Budapest last month and I’m finally able to tell you!

 Introducing…… easyJet holidays which is launching this week!